ALTERNATE TALES OF THE STAR FORCE

 "IQ-9, you tinwitted bucket of bolts!" yelled Sane as he looked through the viewport, noticing Wildstar drifting back down towards the burning wreck of the Argo.
 "Can't you STOP this thing so we can go back there and get him?
 He's gone mad!"

 IQ looked at the console.
 A yellow arrow blinked on a gauge.
-"The steering gear is set on automatic pilot, and he locked it in!
+"The steering gear is set on automatic pilot, and he locked it in on a course for Earth!
 We can't stop!" said IQ-9.

 "WILDSTAR!!!" screamed Doctor Sane as the shuttle blasted further and further away from the Argo, and the little figure, whom he noticed standing at attention on the gangplank.